mixxxdj/mixxx/source/chapters/setup.rst

 -----------

 There is absolutely no need to buy an additional, expensive soundcard **if you do not require headphone cueing**.
+Most computers and laptops
-Most laptops and computers come with a build-in soundcard having a single line-out where you can plug your sound box or headphone.
+come with a build-in soundcard having a single line-out and microphone input where you can plug your sound box or headphone.

  .. image:: ../_static/mixxx_standalone-setup_dlg.png
-   :width: 80%
+   :width: 90%
    :alt: Using Mixxx together with your build-in soundcard
    :align: center

-The figure above depicts how the configuration is supposed to look like.
+The figure above depicts how the sound configuration may look like.
+The stereo output of your soundcard (channels 1-2) will be connected to the **master out**.
+Dependend on your soundcard you can specify a microphone under the "Input" tab.
-Please note that Mixxx can use your microphone input if you soundcard has one.
-Just select "Input" as shown in the figure for configuration.

-.. note:: This setup may be suitable for radio DJs.
+This minimal configuration may be suitable for **radio DJs** that do not need headphone cueing.
+You can archive this configuration by simply clicking the "Reset to Defaults" command button.

 Laptop and an External USB Soundcard
 ------------------------------------

+The ideal way for any DJ is to have 2 stereo outputs (= 4 channels).
+The first stereo output (channels 1-2) is used as **Master out** and supplies the main mix to the room.
+With channels 3-4 (2nd stereo output) you can cueing and previewing the next track in your headphones.
+This means either having multiple soundcards or a soundcard capable of outputting 4 channels of audio.

 .. image:: ../_static/mixxx_setup_ext_soundcard.png
    :width: 100%
    :alt: Using Mixxx together with an external soundcard
    :align: center

+The depicted configuration above uses two soundcards.
+Basically, this setup is sufficient to start serious DJing.
+You can control Mixxx with mouse or keyboard.
+But bear in mind that a successful mix often requires simultaneous actions where keyboard shortcuts may help as stated in `section 3.2.1`_.

 Laptop, MIDI Controller, and External USB Soundcard
 ---------------------------------------------------

+-
+- two types of controller / with(out) integrated soundcard

 .. image:: ../_static/mixxx_setup_midi_with_ext_sound.png
    :width: 100%
    :alt: Using Mixxx together with a MIDI controller and external soundcard
    :align: center

+Usage:

 Laptop, Two Turntables, and a Hardware Mixer
 --------------------------------------------